 - 16 ounces black beans 1 can

-- 16 ounces chick peas 1 can
+- 16 ounces chickpeas 1 can

-- 16 ounces cannelloni beans 1 can
+- 16 ounces cannellini beans 1 can

 - ¼ cup balsamic vinegar or sherry wine vinegar